 EDUARDO VALLEJO PINTO.

-Eduardo leaves behind the dominant academicism in dance to portray a divergent society.
-His recurring themes are and will continue to be determinant in his career, such as political and social criticism, gender roles, interpersonal relationships and their consequences or concepts attached to specific periods of history.
+Eduardo Vallejo’s work takes on a formal and poetic force that translates into an unmistakable style.
+His recurring themes are and will continue to be decisive in his career, such as political and social criticism, gender roles, interpersonal relationships and their consequences or concepts attached to specific periods of history.